-Global Development Studies offers an exciting opportunity for graduate students to further their academic training in a dynamic field of study.
-Inherently interdisciplinary, our department offers a unique Master of Arts degree that builds from the department’s core strengths in the political economy of development and the cultural politics of development.
-Focused on developing research capacity, the program provides students with the core conceptual tools and broad thematic knowledge to undertake independent and critical research in these areas.
-Small classes and close contacts with faculty members are a cornerstone of our approach.
+Global Development Studies offers an exciting opportunity for graduate students to further their academic training in this dynamic research field.
+Our interdisciplinary training offers a unique Master of Arts degree that builds from core strengths in the political economy of development and the cultural politics of development.
+In combining course-based learning with close supervision, the program provides students with key conceptual tools and broad thematic knowledge to undertake independent and critical research in a wide range of development issues.

-If after reviewing our website you have further questions please contact the Graduate Program Assistant - Sarah Pugh at email@example.com
+If after reviewing our website you have further questions please contact the Graduate Assistant.